Suboccipital triangle

 It is covered by a layer of dense fibro-fatty tissue, situated beneath the semispinalis capitis.

 The floor is formed by the posterior atlantooccipital membrane, and the posterior arch of the atlas.

 In the deep groove on the upper surface of the posterior arch of the atlas are the vertebral artery and the first cervical or suboccipital nerve.

-In the past, the vertebral artery was accessed here in order to conduct angiography of the circle of Willis.
-Presently, formal angiography of the circle of Willis is performed via catheter angiography, with access usually being acquired at the common femoral artery.
+Historically, the vertebral artery was accessed here in order to perform angiography of the circle of Willis.
+Nowadays, angiography of the circle of Willis is performed via catheter angiography, with access being acquired at the common femoral artery.
 Alternatively, a computed tomographic angiogram or magnetic resonance angiogram is performed.